DeiC-HPC/GPU-learning/mdbook/src/getting-started.md

 Getting started
 ===============

 In this part we are going to show you how to run a program on a GPU, this is done using an example program, which is converted in a few steps to run on the GPU.
-The example program we are going to look at calculates the Mandelbrot set.
+The example program we are going to look at calculates the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set).

 0 Sequential implementation
 ---------------------------
 The sequential version contains a function called `mandelbrot`, which is all the logic we need to calculate the Mandelbrot set.

 {:.cuda}
 Hello, this is cuda

-{:.openmp}
-Do you know OpenMP?
+{:.pycuda}
+Hello, this is PyCUDA

+{:.pyopencl}
+Hello, this is PyOpenCL

+{:.cpp-openmp}
+C++ openmp

+{:.cpp-openacc}
+C++ openacc

+{:.f90-openmp}
+Fortran openmp

+{:.f90-openacc}
+Fortan openacc

 {:.cuda-code}
 ```c++